Top 30 things to do in Ho Chi Minh City: The ultimate guide to Saigon

 Say “cheer” in the best rooftop bars

-One of the things to do in Ho Chi Minh city visits a rooftop bar to enjoy the nightlife.
+One of the things to do in Ho Chi Minh city visits a rooftop bar to enjoy Saigon nightlife.

-Established in 2009, Shri once is a check in place to show off young people status thanks to its luxury, unique design and premium pricing.
-The cozy vibe is also ideal for a date night or firework gaze during the New Year celebrations.
+Established in 2009, Shri is a place for people to enjoy luxury and unique designs at premium pricing.
+The cozy vibe is also ideal for a date night or firework gazing during the New Year celebrations.

 They always serve highly customized cocktails to your preference.
 The slots at Chill Sky Bar quickly sell out during weekends and special occasions.